dangarfield/portal-planet/README.md

 ### How To Play
 - Capture treasure on a planet by surrounding it with  matching elemental crystals
-- use elemental crystals on your portals and transfer them onto the planets
+- Use elemental crystals on your portals and transfer them onto the planets
 - Match patterns to capture the treasures
 - See turn phases for details